 An interesting phenomenon related to scales is that the notes in their degrees aren't unique to the scale.
 For example, here's the C Major scale.

 And here's the A (Natural) Minor Scale.

 And if we shift the above keyboard to the left a few keys we get...

 Woah!
 The C Major and A Minor scales both have all notes of the white keys in their scale.
 Does this mean that they're identical?

-Put simply, key is a scale plus a tonic.
+Again, key is a scale plus a tonic.
 So, we can find the key that a song is in by first finding the scale.
-We need to ask ourselves what notes are being played throughout the song, then what scales encapsulate those notes.
+We need to ask ourselves what notes are being played throughout the song, then what scales consist of those notes.

 In the case of "Mary Had a Little Lamb", the notes in the song are on some of the white keys of a piano.
-This means that two possible scales for this song are A Natural Minor and C Major, since those two have all white keys in their scale.
+This means that two possible scales for this song are A Natural Minor and C Major, since those two have notes from all of the white keys in their scale.

 Then, we need to listen to the song and determine when resolutions occur and on which note those resolutions take place.
 Once you've found that note, find out which one of the scales from earlier has that note as its tonic.
 The key of the song is named after that scale.